 Happy New Year Recappers!

 The number one most requested feature has been to edit the Daily Reel.
 You asked for it, so here it is.
-You can customize the Daily Reel to include any number of student videos, turn the background music off, and disable the graphics.
+You can customize the Daily Reel to include any of your students’ videos, turn the background music off, and disable the graphics.
 Before update, the Daily Reel was automatically populated with the first five videos submitted by students.
-You now have the option to manually select which videos you want to appear in the Daily Reel and can go back and edit the reel at any time.
+You now have the option to manually select any six videos you want to appear in the Daily Reel and can go back and edit the reel at any time.

 There is a deeper value of being able to select student videos to be featured in the Daily Reel deserves an explanation.
 Editing the Daily Reel allows you to create video reels for different purposes.
 From parent-teacher conferences to group activities, Daily Reels can help you demonstrate the learning that takes place in your classroom.